laurentftech/KidSearch-Backend/README.md

 - Python 3.8+
 - A running Meilisearch instance (v1.0 or higher).
-- A Google Gemini API Key (if using the embeddings feature).
+- A Google Gemini API key (if using the embeddings feature).

 ## 1. Setting up Meilisearch